Kamikaze

 My current unit is the Jinrai Butai (Thunder Gods Corps), which was announced on May 29.
 In addition to the Jinrai Butai's exploits published in newspapers, the special attack bomb-laden fighter squadrons also joined the unit.
 Now I am no longer in the Tsukuba Unit.

 Lieutenant Hayashi and Lieutenant Yunokawa, who have appeared in newspapers, now are leading us in high spirits as our unit commanders.
 Captain Okamura, who is Commander, is a huge fan of kendō (Japanese-style fencing).
 On the last Navy Commemoration Day [4], I eagerly participated in an exhibition tournament held for kendō rank holders in the Jinrai Butai.
 I easily disposed of three men of the 4th rank and won the victory.
-I was extremely happy and received the honor of two beers that were specially given to the winner.
+I was extremely happy and received the honor of two beers that were given specially to the winner.

 I never thought that I would be doing kendō at such a time and in such a place, but I was extremely happy.
 After that the Commander often talked to me about kendō and had matches with me.
 Among the Jinrai Butai members, we are all student eagles [5].
 The current decisive air battle will be carried out entirely by student eagles.
 A great many announcements about the Kamikaze Special Attack Corps from two or three days ago were those of the Tsukuba Unit.
 I put inside my trunk some photos of people that were taken at Tsukuba.
 We Jinrai Special Attack Unit members will go as we sing "cherry blossoms of the same class" and singing loudly "when I go to crash dive, I must achieve eternal victory."
 I do not have anyone's photo, but I will go while keeping your good-luck charm close to me and happily cherishing everyone's feelings.
 Until the end I will live purely and properly as you child and as a Special Attack Corps member.